wienerr/Piklist-Documentation/content/getting-started/piklist-add-ons.md

 3. Now [write your plugin](/getting-started/writing-a-plugin-for-piklist/) as you normally would.

-When your theme or plugin is activated, you will find your add-on, in the Piklist > Add-ons menu.
+When your theme or plugin is activated, you will find your add-on, in the "Piklist > Add-ons" menu.